 Gut Flora and the Skin

-Since the majority of my focus in nutrition is with skin issues, about 95% of my clients have digestive concerns and almost always have some extent of dysbiosis (imbalance of gut bacteria), and of course yeast or other microorganisms that need to be treated.
-Beyond addressing the three main categories above, eradicating these critters is necessary to see lasting improvements in skin symptoms, whether it’s acne or eczema.
+Since the majority of my focus in nutrition is on skin issues, about 95% of my clients have digestive concerns and almost always have some extent of dysbiosis (imbalance of gut bacteria), and of course, yeast or other microorganisms that need to be treated.

 Much of the information regarding yeast and candida out there addresses treatment, including diet and supplements, although leaves out a very crucial step.

-This is how yeast hides and protects itself from being destroyed.
-One study found that a group of anti-fungal drugs, including Nystatin and Diflucan, which are used to treat Candida, found that they were initially effective until the biofilm developed.
-At this point, they became less effective and after 72 hours of the biofilm development, the candida cells were highly resistant.
 This research indicates that drug resistance develops over time due to biofilm development.
 Now researchers are seeing more common anti-fungal drugs such as amphotericin B and fluconazole developing resistance as well.

 Using Enzymes to Attack Yeast Biofilms

-Common herbal antifungals (this is a comprehensive formula I use in my practice) used in yeast overgrowth treatment such as oregano oil, black walnut, uva ursi, berberine, and olive leaf can be great options, but these alone won’t do the trick.
-To properly get to and kill the microorganism that is causing the trouble, you first have to breakdown the biofilm that’s protecting it.
+To properly get to and kill the microorganism that is causing the trouble, you first have to break down the biofilm that’s protecting it.

-Think of it as attempting to get past a security guard, it’s possible to get through him, you just need a more comprehensive approach to ensure your game plan is effective.
+Think of it as attempting to get past a security guard.
+It’s possible to get through him, you just need a more comprehensive approach to ensure your game plan is effective.

-Anti-fungals need to be paired with a biofilm disruptor, which is a combination of specific enzymes that are designed to eat their way through the matrix.
+This is a combination of specific enzymes that are designed to eat their way through their matrix of protection.

 Candida and other types of yeasts have no resistance and are not able to build a resistance to enzymes like they may be able to do with drugs or herbs.
 There are no side effects, only side benefits with this type of biofilm disruptor.
-When looking for an enzyme formula (I like this one) make sure and find one that contains a varied number of enzymes to target the layer of the cell wall, biofilm, nucleus and fibrin.

 Enzymes to look for specifically in a product are cellulase, glucoamylase, amylase, invertase, protease, and serrapeptase.